aieng-lab/gradiend/docs/guides/data-handling.md

 ## Generating data from raw text

-To **create** training data from base corpora (Wikipedia, CSV, HuggingFace, or lists of strings), use `TextPredictionDataCreator` from `gradiend.data`.
+To **create** training data from base corpora (Wikipedia, CSV, HuggingFace, or lists of strings), use [`TextPredictionDataCreator`][gradiend.data.text.prediction.creator.TextPredictionDataCreator] from `gradiend.data`.
 See the [Data generation](../tutorials/data-generation.md) tutorial for full usage.